List of Disney's Beauty and the Beast characters: The Triplets

-Gaston's Buddies (Tom, Dick, Stanley, and Gramps)
+Gaston's Buddies

 Tom, Dick, Stanley, and Gramps, also known as Gaston's Buddies, are a quartet of local men who are close friends of Gaston and Le Fou.
 Along with Le Fou, they look up to Gaston the most out of the rest of the village as a leader and function as his gang.
 In the 1991 animated film, Tom is short, fat, and balding, Dick is middle-sized and thin, Stanley is large and husky, and Gramps is elderly with gray hair.
+During the fight at the castle, Gramps was dressed in girl clothes by the Wardrobe and two other servants while Tom, Dick, and Stanley chased Sultan into the kitchen where they were driven off by Chef Bouche and the knives.

-In the 2017 live-action adaptation, Gramps is absent (though assumed to possibly be a background villager) and Tom, Dick, and Stanley all have similar physiques.
+In the 2017 live-action adaptation, Gramps is absent (though assumed to possibly be a background villager), and Tom, Dick, and Stanley all have similar physiques.
+During the fight at the castle, Madame de Garderobe dressed them in female clothes that left only Stanley impressed.
+After the spell was broken, Stanley was seen dancing with Le Fou.

 The Baker

 The Baker is the head of a bakery in the village that Belle lived in.
 He says good morning to Belle and asks where Belle is off to.
 When Belle states that she is on her way to the bookstore to return a book about a beanstalk and an ogre, the Baker quotes "That's nice" and shouts into the bakery for Marie to hurry up with the baguettes.
 The Baker later provides the birthday cake for Gaston's wedding proposal for Belle which doesn't go well.
 After Belle returned from the Beast's castle, the Baker is among the villagers gathered by Gaston at the time when Gaston as Monsieur D'Arque comes to collect Maurice.
 After Belle uses the Beast's mirror to show that the Beast exists, the Baker is among the villagers that accompany Gaston and Le Fou to the Beast's Castle to kill the Beast only for the villagers to be fended off by the transformed servants.

+In the Princess Adventure Stories: Belle and the Mysterious Monster, the Baker was named Monsieur Le Pain.

 In the live-action film, Belle is seen during the first song buying one of the Baker's foods and his discussion to Belle was transferred to Jean Potts.
 The Baker was seen when the Headmaster had roused the villagers into destroying Belle's laundry invention after the Headmaster caught Belle teaching a girl how to read.
 Like the animated film, the Baker is among the villagers that accompany Gaston and Le Fou to the Beast's castle to kill the Beast only for the villagers to be fended off by the transformed servants.